 She was first to present for us last Wednesday, deftly relating her approach to the House Prices competition:

 I have used a function from the caret package which indicates nearzerovariance for a variable, so you can investigate further or ignore depending on the data.”
-She recommends an “interesting article here about zero variance” and she makes an offer that’s hard to ignore…… “I’m expanding what the function reports, so let me know if there’s anything you think would be useful.
+She recommends an “interesting article here about zero variance” and she makes an offer that’s hard to ignore…… “I’m expanding what the package reports, so let me know if there’s anything you think would be useful.

 Next up was the fearless Georgie, regaling her heroic adventures in the land of Git.